ELifeRPG/ELifeRPG/README.md

 ## About

-This project is a proof of concept for a roleplay modification.
+This project is a technical proof of concept for a roleplay modification.
 Waiting for ArmA:4 the testbase will be ArmA:Reforger.